 Honeywell reported year-over-year increases in both revenues and

-earnings in second quarter 2014.
+earnings in third quarter 2014.
 With a diversified business

 portfolio that mitigates operating risks, Honeywell has the

 potential to earn consistent above-average returns in the long

 term.
 In the current quarter, Honeywell has restructured its